-The Draft Habitats Regulations 2006 state at 85B: "Where a land use plan - (a) is likely to have a significant effect on a European site in Great Britain (either alone or in combination with other plans or projects), and (b) is not directly connected with or necessary to the management of the site.
+'The Conservation (Natural Habitats, & c.)(Amendment) Regulations 2007 states at 85B: "Where a land use plan - (a) is likely to have a significant effect on a European site in Great Britain (either alone or in combination with other plans or projects), and (b) is not directly connected with or necessary to the management of the site.
 The plan making authority for that plan shall, before the plan is given effect, make an appropriate assessment of the implications for the site in view of the site's conservation objectives."